Deep Creek, Great Smoky Mountains National Park

 Local Tip: There is a visitor center at Fontana Dam, and we strongly encourage you to stop in and learn more about the history.
 The Dam is open year ‘round, however the visitor center is open from April – November.

 The tallest point in the Smokies is also one of the best places to see the long range views that the Smoky Mountains has become so famous for.
-Clingmans Dome is definitely worth the drive.
+Kuwohi (formerly Clingmans Dome) is definitely worth the drive.
 There is a short, paved hike to the observation tower.
 It is steep but it does have benches along the way.
 Please note: At that elevation of 6,644 feet, it is about 15 degrees cooler than Bryson City.

 Hike idea: Andrews Bald is accessed via the Forney Ridge Trail, which is located at the far end of the parking lot.
 It’s a moderate 3.5 mile hike on a well-maintained trail.
 The bald’s grassy meadows provide spectacular panoramic vistas that include Fontana lake.